makerdao/community/governance/votes/Executive vote - November 28, 2024.md

 [Standby Spells](https://github.com/makerdao/dss-emergency-spells) are reusable pre-deployed spells that bypass the [GSM Pause Delay](https://sky-atlas.powerhouse.io/A.1.8.2.1_Pause_Delay/a98b8227-95f6-4711-9d8d-f52cbc6ad2d0%7C0db30758e055) when executed, so that their effects are immediate.

-Standby Spells are formally defined in the Atlas under [article_number]($link_to_atlas_article).
-Additionally, you can read an introduction to them on [this November 25, 2024 forum post](https://forum.sky.money/t/standby-spells-for-sky-emergency-response/25594) by a Governance Facilitator.
+You can read an introduction to them on [this November 25, 2024 forum post](https://forum.sky.money/t/standby-spells-for-sky-emergency-response/25594) by a Governance Facilitator.
 For detailed technical information, please visit the [GitHub repository at GitHub - makerdao/dss-emergency-spells: Emergency Spells for MakerDAO](https://github.com/makerdao/dss-emergency-spells).

 Each Standby Spell is capable of some single action.
 Standby Spells that trigger some action on _all_ ilks susceptible to having the action applied to them are called _Global/Multi-Ilk Standby Spells_; Standby Spells that trigger some action on _some single_ ilk are called _Single-Ilk Standby Spells_.